praisenter/manual.praisenter.github.io/_includes/slide-components.md

 ![Slides media]({{ page.relpath }}assets/img/slides-media.png){: .rounded .img-fluid}

-> **NOTE**: The _only_ way to add audio-only media to a slide is by using a Media component.
-The other media types can be added as backgrounds on all components and slides.
+> **NOTE**: The _only_ way to add audio media to a slide is by using a Media component.
+Other media types can be added as backgrounds on all components and slides.

-Click the `Browse...` button to select a media item from the Library.
-The library is filtered to only media items.
-If you haven't imported the media yet, you can import it right here using drag-n-drop it from File Explorer.
+When you click the `Browse...` button, a filtered view of the library is displayed.
+From here you can select a media asset.
+If you haven't [imported]({{ page.relpath }}{{ page.library_page }}#importing-content) the media, you can import it here by drag-and-dropping it from File Explorer.

 ![Slides media selection]({{ page.relpath }}assets/img/slides-media-selection.png){: .rounded .img-fluid}

-After selecting a media item, the name of the selected media is shown under the `Browse...` button.
+After selecting a media asset, the name of the selected asset is shown under the `Browse...` button.

 Another way to add a media component is to drag-n-drop a file from your computer onto the slide.
 Praisenter will import that file, then create a media component for it.

-> **NOTE**: When you drag-n-drop a file onto the slide it could take some time before the media component shows up on the slide - Praisenter has to process and optimize some media files like Video and Audio to ensure they can be played correctly.
-Just be patient.
+> **NOTE**: When you drag-n-drop a file to import assets, it could take some time before the media component shows up on the slide.
+Praisenter has to process and optimize some files (like video and audio) to ensure they can be played correctly.

-As described in [Slide basics - Media]({{ page.relpath }}{{ page.slides_page }}#media), depending on the type of media you add, you can adjust things like scaling, whether mute audio, color adjustments, and more.
+As described in [Slide basics - Media]({{ page.relpath }}{{ page.slides_page }}#media), depending on the type of media you add, you can adjust things like scaling, if audio should be muted, color adjustment, and more.

 ## Moving components[#](#moving-components)
-Once you add components to the slide, you'll probably want to move them around.
-To move a component around, just hover the mouse over the component you want to move and wait for the mouse cursor to change to the Move icon.
+To move a component around, hover the mouse over the component you want to move and wait for the mouse cursor to change to the move icon.
 Then, click and hold the mouse button while moving the mouse.
 Release the mouse button when you are finished moving the component.

 ## Sizing components[#](#sizing-components)
-Like moving components, sizing or resizing components uses the mouse.
-In the corners and mid-points of the component you should see small white blocks.
-Those white blocks are the sizing controls.
-As you hover over a sizing control, the cursor will change to indicate what type of sizing operation it will do.
-Then, click and hold the mouse button while moving the mouse to resize the component.
+When you have a component selected, small white blocks appear in the corners and mid-points of the component.
+Those white blocks are the sizing control points.
+As you hover over a sizing control, the cursor will change to indicate what type of sizing operation it performs.
+To resize, click and hold the mouse button on a control point while moving the mouse.
 Release the mouse button when you are finished.

 ![Slides resize component]({{ page.relpath }}assets/img/slides-resize-component.png){: .rounded .img-fluid}

 ## Snap to grid[#](#snap-to-grid)
-When moving and resizing components it's nice to be able to line things up perfectly.
-To do that, you can can enable the `Snap to Grid` setting by using the toolbar or the menus.
-Once enabled, you should see that resizing and moving components will _snap_ to specific grid points.
+When moving or resizing components, it can be difficult to line things up perfectly.
+You can can enable the `Snap to Grid` setting by using the toolbar or the menus.
+Once enabled, resizing and moving components will _snap_ to specific grid points.

-> **NOTE**: Unfortunately, Praisenter doesn't show the grid lines at this time.
+> **NOTE**: Praisenter does not show the grid lines at this time.

 ## Layers[#](#layers)
 As you add more components to your slide, they may overlap each other and being able to control what's on top is critical to getting the slide exactly the way you want it.
 Praisenter has 4 commands to help with moving components up or down in the layers.

-- `Move up` - This will move a component up one layer
+- `Move up` - This will move a component up one layer.
-- `Move down` - This will move a component down one layer
+- `Move down` - This will move a component down one layer.
-- `Move front` - This will move the component to the top layer
+- `Move front` - This will move the component to the top layer.
-- `Move back` - This will move the component to the bottom layer
+- `Move back` - This will move the component to the bottom layer.

-These options are availabe in the `Edit` and context menus and also in the toolbar.
+These options are availabe in the `Edit` and context menus and in the toolbar.

 ## Copy / cut / paste  [#](#sc-copy-cut-paste)
 {: #sc-copy-cut-paste}